OpenEvalProject/evals/manuscripts/elife-58277/v2/manuscript.md

 ## Abstract

 Legionella pneumophila causes a severe pneumonia known as Legionnaires’ disease.
 During the infection, Legionella injects more than 300 effector proteins into host cells.
 Among them are enzymes involved in altering the host-ubiquitination system.
-Here, we identified two egionella L U (ovarian tumor)-like deubiquitinases (LOT-DUBs; LotB [Lpg1621/Ceg23] and LotC [Lpg2529]).
-The crystal structure of the LotC catalytic core (LotC OT 14-310 ) was determined at 2.4 Å. Unlike the classical OTU-family, the LOT-family shows an extended helical lobe between the Cys-loop and the variable loop, which defines them as a unique class of OTU-DUBs.
+Here, we identified two LegionellaOTU (ovarian tumor)-like deubiquitinases (LOT-DUBs; LotB [Lpg1621/Ceg23] and LotC [Lpg2529]).
+The crystal structure of the LotC catalytic core (LotC14-310) was determined at 2.4 Å. Unlike the classical OTU-family, the LOT-family shows an extended helical lobe between the Cys-loop and the variable loop, which defines them as a unique class of OTU-DUBs.
 LotB has an additional ubiquitin-binding site (S1’), which enables the specific cleavage of Lys63-linked polyubiquitin chains.
 By contrast, LotC only contains the S1 site and cleaves different species of ubiquitin chains.
 MS analysis of LotB and LotC identified different categories of host-interacting proteins and substrates.
 Together, our results provide new structural insights into bacterial OTU-DUBs and indicate distinct roles in host–pathogen interactions.

 ## Introduction